munificent/craftinginterpreters/book/parsing-expressions.md

 </table>

 Right now, the grammar stuffs all expression types into a single `expression` rule.
-That same rule is used as the non-terminal for subexpressions, which lets the grammar accept any kind of expression as an operand, regardless of whether the precedence rules allow it.
+That same rule is used as the non-terminal for operands, which lets the grammar accept any kind of expression as a subexpression, regardless of whether the precedence rules allow it.

 We fix that by <span name="massage">stratifying</span> the grammar.
-We define a separate rule for each precedence level:
+We define a separate rule for each precedence level.

 ```ebnf
 expression     → ...